CassandraMaldonado/data-versioning-project/README.md

 - Version 2 (v2): Cleaned version with outliers removed.

 Both versions were tracked using DVC and Delta Lake, then used to train and compare Random Forest models.

-Differential privacy was simulated with the Laplace Mechanism (ε = 2.5) to measure its effect on accuracy.
+Differential privacy was simulated with the Laplace Mechanism (e = 2.5) to measure its effect on accuracy.

-Results